Club Newsletter poll

 Supporting Your Club's Coaches

 Coaches are the life-blood of sport and the backbone of sports clubs.
 It is important that clubs are able to recruit enough coaches to operate effectively, but it is also important that these coaches are supported to help them develop and to ensure that they remain committed to your club.
-Suffolk Sport, in conjunction with Cambridgeshire and Peterborough Active Sports Partnership, has produced 'Employing Coaches - A Good Practice Guide for Paid and Voluntary Coaches'.
+Active Suffolk, in conjunction with Cambridgeshire and Peterborough Active Sports Partnership, has produced 'Employing Coaches - A Good Practice Guide for Paid and Voluntary Coaches'.
 This takes organisations through the entire process of recruitment, selection and support, and is full of useful information and examples.

 Like coaches, clubs wouldn't survive without their other volunteers.
 For advice about recruiting new volunteers for your club.